lameuler/astro-pdf/.changeset/angry-balloons-tease.md

 'astro-pdf': minor
 ---

-added `throwError` option to throw errors (and cause the build to fail) instead of just logging them
+added `throwOnFail` page option to throw an error if a page fails (and cause the build to fail) instead of just logging them